-Equity Awards.
 We use equity awards to provide incentives to improve our financial performance and to assist in the recruitment, retention, and motivation of professional, managerial, and other personnel.
-These long-term incentives are designed to align the interests of our executive officers and other employee plan participants with those of our shareholders to enhance our overall value, the market price of the Common Stock, and hence, the shareholders' return.
-In addition, the vesting of stock incentives over a period of time is designed to create an incentive for the individual to remain with us.
+These long-term incentives are designed to align the interests of our executive officers and other employee plan participants with those of our shareholders to enhance our overall value, the market price of the Common Stock, and as a result, our shareholders' return.
+In addition, the vesting of stock incentives over time is designed to create an incentive for our people to remain with us.
 We grant RSUs to our executive officers and other employee plan participants on an ongoing basis to provide continuing incentives to them to meet future performance goals and to remain with the Company.

-Equity-based compensation is an important and significant component of our executive compensation program.
+Equity-based compensation is an important component of our executive compensation program.
 In setting the form and level of the equity awards for the named executive officers, the Compensation Committee considers the CEO's recommendations, the executive officer's performance, and a variety of other factors including:

-- Market-competitive levels of total compensation, particularly for our peer group - Market-competitive levels and forms of equity-based compensation - Alignment with company performance and shareholder value - The retention strength provided by outstanding and non-vested equity awards held by the executives - Global macro-economic conditions - Our recent performance and trends - The executive's recent performance and potential future contribution - The resulting annual grant rate from aggregate awards - The resulting availability of shares under our shareholder approved equity plans - The resulting cost to us and alignment of the cost to participant value
+- ✓ Market-competitive levels of total compensation, particularly for our peer group - ✓ Market-competitive levels and forms of equity-based compensation - ✓ Alignment with company performance and shareholder value - ✓ The retention strength provided by outstanding and unvested equity awards held by the executives - ✓ Global macro-economic conditions - ✓ Our recent performance and trends - ✓ The executive's recent performance and potential future contribution - ✓ The resulting annual grant rate from aggregate awards - ✓ The availability of shares under our shareholder approved equity plans - ✓ Our cost and its alignment with participant value